gdbots/schemas/README.md

 Gdbots Schemas
 ========

-Base schemas for pbj messages.
+Schemas for common Gdbots apps and components.